-I wanted to make a special roast chicken recipe in the lead up to Christmas so I decided to experiment with some paleo friendly stuffing.
+I wanted to make a special roast chicken recipe in the lead up to Christmas so I decided to experiment with some paleo-friendly stuffing.
 I had an idea but I wasn’t sure if it would work out as well as I tasted it in my head.
 It turned out even BETTER than I hoped and I am very excited to share this recipe with you.
-Whether you’re planning a Christmas dinner menu or you want something a little extra special for a Sunday roast, I really hope you try out this fantastic chicken and stuffing combo.
+Whether you’re planning a Thanksgiving or Christmas dinner menu, or you want something a little extra special for a Sunday roast, I really hope you try out this fantastic chicken and stuffing combo.

 The stuffing is made with so many delicious things – sage, bacon, leek, garlic, nuts – that I decided to keep the chicken super simple and just focus on making it nice and moist.
 They pair so wonderfully together as the stuffing is just the right amount of salty with a little chewiness and crunch.
 I am salivating just typing about it.
 Serve with your favourite veggies and maybe some fluffy roast potatoes.

 - ½ lemon

 - 1 tablespoon coconut oil

 - ½ teaspoon paprika

 - ½ teaspoon turmeric

 - 1 teaspoon butter or ghee (coconut oil or olive oil can also be used)